AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/configuring/advanced-url-configuration.md

 ### Combine with Sling Mappings {#sling-mapping}

-In addition to the `UrlProvider`, it is also possible to configure [Sling Mappings](https://sling.apache.org/documentation/the-sling-engine/mappings-for-resource-resolution.html) in order to rewrite and process URLs.
+In addition to the `UrlProvider`, it is also possible to configure [Sling Mappings](https://sling.apache.org/documentation/the-sling-engine/mappings-for-resource-resolution.html) to rewrite and process URLs.
 The AEM Archetype project also provides [an example configuration](https://github.com/adobe/aem-cif-project-archetype/tree/master/src/main/archetype/samplecontent/src/main/content/jcr_root/etc/map.publish) to configure some Sling Mappings for port 4503 (publish) and 80 (dispatcher).

 ### Combine with AEM Dispatcher {#dispatcher}